douglowder/OOTPrebuildTest/README.md

 - `expo.icon` not copied into tvos folder
 - Pod install not automatically run for tvos on prebuild
 - No `expo run:tvos` command yet
+- iOS prebuild breaks if react-native-tvos present in dependencies

 ## Notes